Azmisov/node-boundary/README.md

 import { Boundary, BoundaryRange, BoundaryFlags as F} from "node-boundary";
 ```

+If not using a bundler, you'll need to provide a path to the actual source file, e.g.
+`./node_modules/boundary.mjs`.

 ### Boundary

-Use a {@link Boundary} object to represent a position, or *anchor*, inside the DOM.
-A position in
+Use a `Boundary` object to represent a position, or *anchor*, inside the DOM.
+A position in the DOM
-the DOM is given by a reference {@link Boundary#node|node}, and a {@link Boundary#side|side}
+is given by a reference `node`, and a `side` relative to that node.
+It is called a "boundary"
-relative to that node.
-It is called a "boundary" because the position is tied to a node's
+because the position is tied to a node's inner/outer bounds.
-inner/outer bounds.
 For example:

 ```html
 A<main>B <article> </article> C</main>D